CasperKristiansson/pydantic-fixturegen/docs/cookbook.md

 - The `pfg_snapshot` fixture ships via the `pytest11` entry point; no manual plugin registration needed.
 - Pass one or more configs (`JsonSnapshotConfig`, `FixturesSnapshotConfig`, `SchemaSnapshotConfig`) to cover the artifacts you want to track.
 - Run `pytest --pfg-update-snapshots=update` or set `PFG_SNAPSHOT_UPDATE=update` to refresh snapshots when behaviour changes; by default the helper fails with the unified diff from `pfg diff`.
+- For one-off overrides, tag a test with `@pytest.mark.pfg_snapshot_config(update="update", timeout=10)` to opt into updates or tweak sandbox limits without affecting neighbouring tests.
 - All `pfg diff` knobs are available—`include`, `exclude`, `seed`, `preset`, `freeze_seeds`, etc.—so update determinism is preserved.

 Use this in tandem with Recipe 3 (freeze seeds) to keep fixtures stable across machines.